pimterry/typesafe-get/README.md

 // Equivalent to obj.key1.key2.key3.key4.key5, but returning undefined if any step en route is undefined: get(obj, 'key1', 'key2', 'key3', 'key4', 'key5');

+// Equivalent to array[0].key1, but returning undefined if any step en route is undefined: get(array, 0, 'key1');
 ```

 Each parameter name is checked against the valid parameter names at that level (so a parameter